RedPointGlobal/redpoint-mdm/README.md

 1. Install kubectl. ( https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/ )
 2. Install HELM. ( https://helm.sh/docs/intro/install/ )
 3. Have a Kubernetes solution available to use. ( https://kubernetes.io/docs/setup/production-environment/turnkey-solutions/ )
+4. Have a MongoDB database server available to use for the MDM application Databases. ( https://docs.mongodb.com/v4.4/installation/).
+This can also be a managed solution like mongo Atlas.
+(As of this writing, MDM has been tested on MongoDB version 4.4)
-4. Clone this repository ( git clone https://github.com/RedPointGlobal/rp-mdm.git )
+5. Clone this repository ( git clone https://github.com/RedPointGlobal/rp-mdm.git )
-5. Provide Redpoint Support with your docker hub ID so they can grant you permissions to pull the MDM container images
+6. Provide Redpoint Support with your docker hub ID so they can grant you permissions to pull the MDM container images